-A San Francisco International Airport is 12 miles south of San Francisco and it's easy to get to via shuttle, BART, or taxi.
-From our hotel, walk 3.5 blocks to BART, which costs $9-10 one way per person to SFO.
-Taxis are convenient and quick, but cost $45-80 depending on traffic.
-City Center Inn & Suites can arrange a shuttle to the airport, which is costs $15-17 one way, per person and drops you off right at our doorstep.
+San Francisco International Airport is 12 miles south of San Francisco, and it's easy to get to via shuttle, BART, or taxi.
+You can walk 3.5 blocks to BART from our hotel.
+It costs $9-10 one way per person to SFO.
+Taxis are convenient and quick but cost $45-80 depending on traffic.
+City Center Inn & Suites can arrange a shuttle to the airport, which costs $15-17 one way per person and drops you off at our doorstep.
 Book your departing shuttle on the day you arrive to ensure availability and times.

-A The weather in San Francisco is generally mild with an average year-round temperature of about 62 degrees Fahrenheit.
-However, the city can get quite chilly in the evenings even during the summer, with breezes coming off San Francisco Bay.
-We recommend packing a sweater or light coat in the spring and summer and a warm jacket, gloves and a scarf during the cooler fall and winter months.
+The weather in San Francisco is generally mild, with an average year-round temperature of about 62 degrees Fahrenheit.
+However, the city can get quite chilly in the evenings even during the summer, with a breeze coming off San Francisco Bay.
+We recommend packing a sweater or light coat in the spring and summer and a warm jacket, gloves, and scarf during the cooler fall and winter months.

-A Yes.
+Yes.
 We can book your San Francisco tours and bay cruises directly from the hotel.
 Our friendly and knowledgeable staff is here to guide you for your entire visit to San Francisco and can offer great SF tourism tips.
-The Alcatraz Tour is one of most famous things to do in San Francisco and we highly recommend it.
-During peak days and weekends, you will need to book 3 months prior to your visit.
-You can call the hotel in advance at 415-861-6469 to book this tour and many others.

-A Yes.
-Located in the pedestrian friendly SoMa neighborhood of San Francisco, our hotel is 3 walking blocks to the Moscone Center.
-After a long day at your event or conference, take the short and economical taxi ride to the corner of 7th Street and Howard Street, as going around the corner with all the one-way streets in San Francisco can double the fare.
+Yes.
+Located in the pedestrian-friendly SoMa neighborhood of San Francisco, our hotel is three walking blocks to the Moscone Center.
 A San Francisco map is available at the hotel.

-A The water quality in San Francisco is one of the best in the country!
-San Francisco water is piped in from the valley just outside of the Yosemite National Park and the snow melt from the Sierra Nevada mountain range via the Hetch Hetchy pipeline, so it's clean and refreshing to drink.
+The water quality in San Francisco is one of the best in the country!
+San Francisco water is piped in from the valley just outside of the Yosemite National Park and the snowmelt from the Sierra Nevada mountain range via the Hetch Hetchy pipeline, so it's clean and refreshing to drink.
 Bring a water bottle and fill it up in your guestroom faucet before heading out to explore the city.
-And your hair will be silky smooth too.

-A San Francisco is a small, pedestrian friendly and very diverse urban city.
-Most neighborhoods are safe, friendly and walkable, but be prepared to encounter interesting communities and homeless people.
-Like any large metropolis, be careful in certain neighborhoods at night and make sure you know where you are going.
+San Francisco is a pedestrian-friendly and diverse urban city.
+Most neighborhoods are safe, friendly, and walkable, but be prepared to encounter interesting communities and homeless people.
+Like any large metropolis, be careful in certain areas at night and make sure you know where you are going.
 We suggest taking a city map with you and planning your route before you explore.